![]() The Leading Online Plumbing Supplier Since 1995 |

 Q. "How often will I have to add neutralizing media?"

 A. It depends on how acidic your water is, and the amount of water that you use.
 It's best to re-check your pH level once a month.
 A low priced pool pH test kit is usually all that you will need.
 When the pH level starts to drop then it's time to add media.
 Some customers don't have to add any media for a few years and some need to add in a few months.
 When your neutralizer starts to not neutralize as much, it's probably time to add media.
-Click here when ready to order some neutralizing media.
+View our page when you ready to order some neutralizing media.

 Q. "Are the two systems that you offer physically the same?"